yashsay/message-app/README.md

 # Message App

-A full-stack messaging application with a Python Flask backend and a React + Vite frontend.
+A full-stack messaging application with a FastAPI backend (supporting semantic and keyword search) and a React + Vite frontend.
 The project is organized into three main folders: `backend`, `frontend`, and `shared`.

 ---